blinkk/amagaki/packages/amagaki-engine-preact/README.md

 3. If your partial requires hydration:

     a.
-Add to your frontend's `main.ts`.
+Add to your frontend's `main.tsx`.

     ```typescript
     import {PartialHydrator} from '@amagaki/amagaki-engine-preact';